Emergency Services in Malaysia:

 Natural Disasters

-Flooding is common between November and March (monsoon).
+Floods are common between November and March (monsoon).
 Download the MyPublicInfoBanjir app for real-time alerts.

 Kuala Lumpur

-Consular Emergency: When to call?
+Consular Emergency: When to Call?

 For more details, visit the official emergency portal.